Last updated: April 19, 2019.

 A visit to Baguio City is never complete without a stop at Camp John Hay.
 The place has everything everyone loves about the city — recreation and a respite from the heavy jolt of urban living.
 Here are 7 activities in Camp John Hay that you might find refreshing.

 Get your adrenaline going at one of the most relaxing places in the country.
 Treetop Adventure offer attractions to those who would dare to experience Camp John Hay in a more extreme fashion.
 The Superman Ride (zipline), Canopy Ride , and Tree Drop (harnessed free fall) are crowd favorites.

-If you don’t have the guts to awaken the adventurous side of you, a good old hike is a great alternative.
-Appreciate the sheer natural beauty of the site while following the trails that snake over rolling hills!
-It’s an easy hike, but don’t forget to come in a good pair of trekking shoes nonetheless.
+If you don’t have the guts to awaken the adventurous side of you, a good old hike up or down the 1.5-km Yellow Trail is a great alternative.
+Appreciate the sheer natural beauty of the site while following the trail that meander through pine-covered hills!

 Much like the typical butterfly gardens you see in other destinations, but it is still worth a look if you haven’t been to one or you’re with kids.
 This medium-sized sanctuary houses many species of, well, butterflies fluttering about.
 The garden was designed and built around a bronze statue of a mermaid, so don’t forget to get up close and personal with our little winged friends.